Sarah Scazzi crime: 11 sentences canceled. Misseri prescribed

 Crime of Avetrana, the Court of Appeal of Lecce canceled 11 sentences in the second trial for misdirection linked to the investigation into the murder of 15-year-old Sarah Scazzi, killed and thrown into a well in 2010

 8 the prescribed defendants, among them the uncle of the victim Michele Misseri, definitively sentenced in the main trial to 8 years for suppression of a corpse.
-In the first instance, Misseri was sentenced to 4 years of imprisonment to which he responded for self-malignancy after being accused of the murder of his niece on 5 December 2012, in a hearing at the Taranto Assize Court.
+In the first instance, Misseri was sentenced to 4 years of imprisonment to which he responded for self-malignancy after being accused of the murder of his niece in October 2010, in a hearing at the Assize Court of Taranto.
 The Taranto branch of the Lecce Court of Appeal chaired by Antonio Del Coco reformed the sentence of the single judge of the Taranto Court, Loredana Galasso, of 21 January 2020.

 Among the prescribed also Ivano Russo the boy from Avetrana who would be contended by Sabrina Misseri, sentenced to life imprisonment together with her mother Cosima Serrano, and the cousin Sarah.
 In the first instance for him 5 years of imprisonment for the hypothesis of false information to the prosecutor and false testimony to the Court of Assizes.